Home·Injury Recovery

 +

 Physical therapy typically focuses on strengthening and rehabilitating the injured area.
 Our approach addresses the entire structural and movement context that contributed to the injury.
 We work with fascia throughout your body to release restrictions and improve alignment, not just strengthen specific muscles.
 We also teach movement patterns that support healing rather than perpetuating problems.
-Many clients find our work complements physical therapy, addressing aspects that PT doesn't cover.
+Many clients find our work complements physical therapy, addressing aspects that PT does not cover.

 Can you help with injuries from car accidents or whiplash?